Costco: Sales model

-Although the brand engages in visible efforts to reduce costs, the stores themselves are expensive.
+Although the company engages in visible efforts to reduce costs, the stores themselves are expensive.
 In 2013, Costco spent approximately $80 million on each of the new stores it opened.
-The cost is partly driven by the cost of real estate, as each new store means that they need enough space to support a building of approximately 150000 ft2 in size, a large parking lot, and often a gas station.

-Lighting costs are reduced on sunny days, as most Costco locations have several skylights.
+The cost is partly driven by the cost of real estate, as each new store requires enough space to support a building of approximately 150000 ft2 in size, a large parking lot, and often a gas station.
+Lighting costs are reduced on sunny days because most Costco locations have several skylights.
 During the day, electronic light meters measure how much light is coming in the skylights and turn off an appropriate percentage of the interior lights.
 During an average sunny day, it is normal for the center section of the warehouse not to have interior lights in use.
-The company has no public relations department and buys no outside advertising.
-A typical Costco warehouse carries only 3,700 distinct products, while a typical Walmart Supercenter carries approximately 140,000 products.

-Like many other retailers vertically integrating their food supply chains, Costco has brought in-house poultry production for their rotisserie chickens, which are a major driver of customer traffic and sales.
-This is to allow keeping their pricing intact while maintaining a consistent quality control of its chickens as a result of annual growth of per-capita chicken consumption in the United States.
+Rotisserie chickens are a major driver of customer traffic and sales for Costco, which has sold them since 1994 amid the then-rising popularity of Boston Market.
+In response to the annual growth of per-capita chicken consumption in the United States, Costco opened a factory in Nebraska in 2019 that implemented vertical integration across all aspects of poultry production in a bid to keep their pricing intact while maintaining consistent quality control of them.
+In some international markets, Costco also offers sushi that is made in-house; the Issaquah warehouse became the first US store to have in-house sushi in 2023.

 Costco is known for its "exit greeters", who briefly compare receipts against shopping cart contents as customers exit.
 They are trained to quickly count cart contents and serve as a form of customer service to verify that customers were charged correctly, have redeemed any voucher-based items (e.g., tickets), and have not missed items placed in their cart's lower racks.
-Costco has used exit greeters since its first store in 1983.
+Costco has used exit greeters since its first store opened in Seattle in 1983.